flox/flox/doc/release-notes/rl-1.0.4.md

 - `flox pull --force` now accepts `owner/name` as a parameter.
 Previously, force didn't allow for other parameters. (#1300)
-- Spinners are now displayed for `flox pull` in all cases.
-Previously this was not consistent. (#1337)

 ### Packaging